Felipe-Aquino/postdigress/README.md

 - import <path>: imports a file
 - export <path>: exports a file
+- enable <item> <bool>: enable/disable a item of configuration.
+Only numbers is available for now.
 - time: give the current time in some timezone
 - utc <time_str>: receives a time in string format and returns a time in utc
 - yank <str>: copy a string to the yank buffer of the editor